stclib/STC/README.md

 - **cmap**: Type size: 4 pointers. *cmap* uses one table of keys+value, and one table of precomputed hash-value/used bucket, which occupies only one byte per bucket.
 The closed hashing has a default max load factor of 85%, and hash table scales by 1.6x when reaching that.
 - **csmap**: Type size: 1 pointer. *csmap* manages its own array of tree-nodes for allocation efficiency.
 Each node uses only two 32-bit ints for child nodes, and one byte for `level`.
 - **carr2**, **carr3**: Type size: 1 pointer plus dimension variables.
 Arrays are allocated as one contiguous block of heap memory, and one allocation for pointers of indices to the array.
-- **csptr**: Type size: 2 pointers, one for the data and one for the reference counter.
+- **carc**: Type size: 2 pointers, one for the data and one for the reference counter.